Today's Topic: Sunset Photography Basics

 Article - Can I damage my camera by pointing it at the sun?
 (Digital Photo Secrets)

 Article - 12 Tips for Photographing Stunning Sunsets (Digital Photography School)

 Article - How to Photograph a Sunset (wikiHow)

-Article - Sunset Photography Tips (SLR Photography Guide)
+Article - Sunset Photography Tips - How to photograph the perfect sunset (SLR Photography Guide)

-Article - Sunset photography: how to balance exposures and get accurate colours (Techradar)
+Article - Sunset photography: how to balance exposures and get accurate colours (Digital Camera World)